OysterKing/Final-Year-Project/README.md

 Added code to animatormode.cpp to run a c program with embedded python when the test button is clicked.

 Removed c file that has python embedded.
 I now run the python script directly from NetAnim using execv().

+03/11/15:
+The test button now runs the python script that Christian sent me (it opens terminals and starts mininet for each host).